maavumich/project2/docs/assignment-header.md

 ### Task

-Navigate to `/headers/ex1/` from the root folder of this project.
-You should see `main.cpp` and `maths.h`. `maths.h` contains a declaration for a function used in the `main` function in `main.cpp`.
-Something is missing here - fix it, then compile and run `main.cpp`.
-To pass this exercise, you must get `"Good job!
-Move onto the next exercise."` to print when you run the compiled binary.
+Navigate to `/headers/ex3/` from the root folder of this project. `maths.h` contains a declaration for a function used in the `main` function in `main.cpp`.
+Something is again missing here, but it's not the `#include` statement - fix it, then compile and run `main.cpp`.
 Don't modify the `main` function or the function declaration in `maths.h`.
-When you're done, move on to exercise 2.
+When you're done, move on to exercise 4.

-## Exercise 2
+## Exercise 4

+### Preface

 ### Task

-Navigate to `/headers/ex2/` from the root folder of this project.
-Again we have `main.cpp` and `maths.h`, and again something is missing that prevents `main.cpp` from properly compiling and running.
-Identify and fix this issue, then compile and run `main.cpp` and you should get the same confirmation if your solution was correct.
+Navigate to `/headers/ex4/` from the root folder of this project. `main.cpp` is dependant on `A.h` and `B.h`, which are both dependant on `X.h`.
+Build `main.cpp` without modifying any of the files.